wwivbbs/docs/init.md

 [read more](http://wiki.synchro.net/util:sexyz).
 Download sexyzNNN.zip where NNN is the newest version from the [SynchroFTP Site}(ftp://ftp.synchro.net/).

-Once downloaded, extract sexXX.exe from sexyzNNN.zip into c:\wwiv\.
+Once downloaded, extract SEXYZ.EXE from SEXYZNN.zip into c:\wwiv\.
 From the command prompt, run INIT and to to the `External Transfer Protocol Configuration` screen.
 Select INSERT and enter the highest number offered to place a new entry at the end of the list.
 Fill in the next screen so it matches this one.